BCPA - Lobbying

 activities of persons who engage in efforts to influence the Property

-Appraiser and her deputies, decision-making bodies under her jurisdiction,
+Appraiser and his deputies, decision-making bodies under his jurisdiction,

 and certain BCPA employees on matters within their official jurisdictions,